This article will show you how to configure the virtual VLAN settings for the traffic through a virtual network adapter in Hyper-V virtual machine.

 Note from the field

-The NativeVlanId should not be within the scope listed in the AllowedVlanIdList (100-150), in other words, if you set the Native VLAN ID to 110 for example, the VLAN 110 will be nonfunctional, the VM itself will not be able to transmit tagged or untagged packets in VLAN ID 110.
+The NativeVlanId parameter should NOT be within the scope listed in the AllowedVlanIdList (100-150).
+In other words, if you set the Native VLAN ID to 110 based on this example, then the VLAN 110 will be nonfunctional, the VM itself will not be able to transmit tagged or untagged packets in VLAN ID 110.

 If you have a virtual machine that requires access to more networks than available virtual adapters, then you can enable VLAN trunk mode by using the Set-VMNetworkAdapterVlan cmdlet.